charlyoleg2/parametrix/README.md

 Presentation
 ------------

-This is the monorepo that contains the following *javascript* packages:
+This is a monorepo that contains the following *javascript* packages:

 1. geometrix: the core library of *parametrix*
 2. designix: the first library of designs implemeted with *geometrix*